 The field of accounting is changing rapidly.
 With advances in technology and increased regulations, today’s accounting professionals need to stay ahead of the curve.
-Aspiring professionals can benefit greatly from the skills and knowledge gained from graduate-level accounting courses.
+Aspiring professionals can benefit greatly from the skills and knowledge gained from a graduate-level accounting curriculum.
 Higher education levels for accountants can lead to greater responsibilities, which, in turn, can lead to better job security.
 What’s more, holders of a master’s degree in accounting make an average of 37 percent more than bachelor’s degree holders.

 Skills, Concepts, or Opportunities Gained with a Master’s Degree in Accounting

 A typical master’s in accounting curriculum consists of courses that can give students in-depth knowledge and skills in several aspects of accounting.
 Many of these accounting courses will cover the following skills or concepts:

 - CPA exam preparation.
 The CPA (Certified Public Accountant) exam is a challenging test for aspiring accounting professionals.
 Students enrolled in a graduate-level accounting degree program will benefit from the important preparation required to successfully pass this exam.